Grayson McCouch: Career

 McCouch spent four seasons with the Williamstown Theater Festival where he performed in Arturo UI, The Visit, Threepenny Opera, A Midsummer Night's Dream, Inherit the Wind and The Moon Stone.
 While in London, he performed in Electra at the Almeida Theater and Women Beware Women at the Royal Court.

 McCouch got his start on television as Dr. Morgan Winthrop on Another World in 1993.
 After moving to Los Angeles, the actor starred as Sean Logan on Legacy (1998–99).
 He played Dr. Mitchell Grace on All Souls (April 2001 – August 2001).
 Other appearances include Beverly Hills, 90210, The Cosby Mysteries, and The Agency.
 In 2003, McCouch landed the role as Dusty Donovan on As the World Turns, a role for which he earned a Daytime Emmy nomination for in 2006 for the Supporting Actor category.

-His film credits includes the role of Gruber in Armageddon (1998), Airtight (1999), and Momentum (2003).
+His film credits include the role of Gruber in Armageddon (1998), Airtight (1999), and Momentum (2003).
 In 2014, McCouch portrayed the doomed Thomas Wayne in the pilot episode of Gotham.
 He currently resides in New York City.